tamasjung/maker/README.md

 It is always better to separate the 'what' from the 'how', it is better to put dependency as a value rather than as the result of another function call.

-This is an experiment to see what happens if we structuring our system as goals (values/things/nouns) and dependencies between them.
+This is an experiment to see what happens if we structure our system as goals (values/things/nouns) and dependencies between them.

 ## What is the problem again?